 |LogStore||List, Create, Delete, Get, and Update|

-You can use the APIs to perform the following operations:
+You can use the API operations to perform the following operations:

-- Collect logs based on configuration and machine group.
+- Collect logs based on Logtail configuration files and Machine groups.

 - Create a Logstores.
 Then, write logs to and read logs from the Logstore.

 - Grant permissions to different users by using RAM.